denisecase/hey-alexa-ccsc-cp/workshop-06.md

 ---

-### Build Model
+### Save / Build Model

+1. Click "Save Model" button at the top.
-1. Click "Build Model" button
+2. Click "Build Model" button at the op.
-2. Click "Evaluate Model" button and test utterances as you like.
+3. Optional: Click "Evaluate Model" button and test utterances as you like.
+4. Repeat after making any changes to your Alexa skill model configuration.

 > Our new skill is configured and builds.
 Now we just need to add the logic that our intents will trigger.
 Let's continue.